 How to strengthen immunity:

 Prioritize sleep, manage stress, eat nutrient-dense foods, and allow adequate rest between intense activities.
+The CDC notes that insufficient sleep directly weakens immune function, making illness more likely.

 8. Persistent Muscle or Joint Pain